krisek/audioloader/README.md

 Log level: not relevant (only debug is supported for the time being)

-Most of the settings work out of the box, though it makes sense to set a client id, and obvoiusly for Kodi related settings there is no default, this is something you need to figure out.
+Most of the settings work out of the box, though it makes sense to set a client id, and obvoiusly for Kodi related settings there is no default, this is something you need to figure out yourself.

 ## Music selection
-The directory browser speaks for it self.
+The directory browser speaks for itself.

 The dash contains three areas the random set, the favourites and the history.

-Having random directories presented is an important feature if you have a large amount of albums, and you just want listening something but you don#t have anything particular in mind.

-The random set is presents 12 random albums from your MPD database.
+Having random directories presented is an important feature, if you have a large amount of albums, and you just want listening something but you don''t have anything particular in mind.
+The random set presents 12 random albums from your MPD database.
 The set is persistent, but only one exists at the same time for a client.
-If click on the refresh button a new one will be generated, and the exisiting one will be lost.
+If you click on the refresh button a new one will be generated, and the exisiting set will be lost.

 On the right hand side you find your listening history; the last 10 loaded directores are saved.

-If you mark a folder as favourite it will be listed in the bottom.
+If you mark a folder as favourite it will be listed in the bottom of the dash.
 You can have as much favourites as you want.

 # TODO / ISSUES